muhamadto/spring-native-aws-lambda/README.md

 * One way to pul them is to add `repositories` and `pluginRepositories` elements to `pom.xml`.

-* An alternative is to use the `./settings-spring-native.xml` file in this project.

-* Another alternative add them to `~/.m2/settings.xml` as following
+* An alternative add them to `settings.xml` as following

 ```xml